Cicada0315/Poison_local_modified/README.md

 Cocktails and Search

 #### My Cocktail
-User can view their own cocktails.
+User can view their own cocktail list.

 #### Update and delete
 If user clicks the individual cocktail, it will redirect to the detail of cocktail and then there is two bottoms (edit or delete) that user can modify or delete that specific cocktail.